statechannels/statechannels/.github/ISSUE_TEMPLATE/spike.md

 A clear and concise description of what a working solution should resolve, and any required deliverables (i.e. issue cards, prototypes, POCs etc.)

 # Describe any ideas you've considered :bulb:
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of the solutions or features you've considered.
 Implementation suggestions or options may be provided.

 **Proposed timebox**